An Overview on Stem Cell Rotator Cuff Repair

 Composed of four muscle-tendon units that attach the shoulder blade to the humerus, the rotator cuff is responsible for providing strength and stability to the joint.
 It also allows for overhead movements of the arm.
 When these muscle-tendon units tear, patients report pain, weakness and loss of mobility and function.

 In the setting of partial rotator cuff tears, stem cell therapy may be recommended by Dr. Yau.
-A stem cell rotator cuff repair utilizes a patient’s own mesenchymal adult stem cells to help accelerate healing and promote tissue regeneration.
+A stem cell rotator cuff repair utilizes a patient’s own mesenchymal adult stem cells (MSCs) to help accelerate healing and promote tissue regeneration.

 How is Stem Cell Rotator Cuff Repair Performed?

-A stem cell rotator cuff repair requires a small sample of a patient’s own bone marrow, most commonly extracted from the hip region.
+A stem cell-derived (MSC) rotator cuff repair requires a small sample of a patient’s own bone marrow, most commonly extracted from the hip region.
 After the bone marrow sample is harvested by Dr. Yau, it will be spun down in a centrifuge to separate the adult stem cells, platelets, red and white blood cells.
 The concentrated preparation is then injected directly into the rotator cuff tear.

 It is important to note patients over the age of 65 may achieve better results using allograft (donor) tissues.
 This is because the human body may have less viable stem cells as the body ages.